 So, why should you care about Image SEO in the first place?

-With search engines now doing all the heavy lifting to find the best relevant images, users are provided with a sea of opportunities to consume images with a click on a button.
+With search engines now doing all the heavy lifting to find the best relevant images, users are provided with a sea of opportunities to not only consume images but create images using AI tools.

 What is Image SEO?

-Image SEO is the optimization technique that involves using best practices to ensure that your images are crawled, indexed, and displayed on search results for a relevant search query.
+Image SEO involves using best practices to ensure your images are crawled, indexed, and displayed on search results for a relevant search query.